Hands3DLab/generate-Terrain-Mesh/README.md

-# Generatting terraain mesh by longitude and latitude
+# Generatting terrain mesh by longitude and latitude

 ## Description